Last updated 2018 10 19

 What about all of the men who worked so hard to improve the living standards for all, who made it possible for all to increase their life expectancies by many years throughout the world, but primarily and far more so for women than for men?

 To come back to washing machines.
 I had a mother, too, as we all had or have, but I also had a father, just as Hans Rosling and everyone else had or has.
 My mother used to wash by hand.
 I know, I helped her, and so did all of my siblings.
 Our family was very poor.
 There was not the chance of a snowball in Hell that we could ever have saved enough to buy a washing machine, as much as we all would have wanted to, not for as long as we were mired in poverty.

 My mother was a very smart woman, she read a lot and studied, but she never once thought of building her own washing machine.
 My Dad did.
-The agitator for that washing machine he built was driven by water pressure from the water tap, using a two-cycle cylinder and reciprocating piston with two power strokes, with a rack and pinion gear.
+The agitator for that washing machine he built was driven by water pressure from the water tap, using a two-cycle cylinder and reciprocating double-piston with two power strokes, with a rack-and-pinion gear.

 And yes, my mother read and studied even more, thanks to my Dad, and she thanked him for that.
 That is something that apparently never once entered Hans Rosling’s mind and that so many of us forget to do, because we take what men do for granted.
 For that reason neither Hans Rosling nor most others ever bother to thank men for making the things and the sacrifices of their lives that make women’s lives so much safer, easier, more enjoyable, and much longer.

 - What makes us healthy and wealthy?

 - Why we have two hands, men use them to make things

 - Reaping the whirlwind — Outcomes of lifestyle choice

 - $15-an-hour minimum wage is a problem?

 - Hell is real if we try.
 Be careful what you ask for.